 AirBnB is the industry favourite right now.
 This is a sharing economy website where local people list their rooms/apartments for rent.
 This makes it possible to rent regular apartments for just a few days in a foreign city, which is really convenient and a lot more comfortable/interesting than a hotel.
 Prices are decent and this can be a great option for cities where hotels are known to be expensive (e.g. Hong Kong, Tokyo).
 You can also try Wimdu, Roomorama and Flipkey.

 Depending on where you’re going, transport has the ability to really dent your wallet.
 For example, in my hometown of Auckland, even public transport will cost you between $3-$5 to get into town and a taxi will cost you around $10 just for a 5 minute ride.
 At those prices, staying in the wrong part of town can really end up hurting your wallet.

 Before you book your accommodation, decide what you’re likely to do in the city.
 Are you going for the nightlife?
-Then make sure you stay close to the bars and clubs.
-Are you going for the beach?
-Then make sure you find a place within walking distance.
+Stay close to the bars and clubs.
+Beach?
+Stay within walking distance.
 Just overnighting?
 Stay near the airport.

 Almost every website above has a map function.
 Use it!